scottzach1/Project-Beans/project_requirement/project-requirement.md

 necessary to make sure that the hardware design constraints are verified at the end of the project.

-_**TODO:**_ If we add any design constraints related to the specific equipment/electronics we use in section 3.6, add how to verify those components in here.

 #### 4.6.2 Verifying Software Design Constraints

 One of the primary software design constraints that needs to be verified